adrianlivr/adrianlivr/README.md

 <p align="left">
   Hello!
-  I'm a software engineer, currently working as Dev Full-Stack.
+  I'm a software engineer, currently working as Full-Stack Dev.
   I lost my old github account and this is my new account.
-  99% of my code base is in private repositories in organizations on github, but now criated some public repositories with small packages, and want also create some small full-stack project to show my job
+  99% of my code base is in private repositories in organizations on github, but now criated some public repositories with small packages, and want also create some small full-stack project to show some of my work
 </p>

 <p align="left">